Bums on seats

 The paying audience at a venue with seating, usually a theatre or cinema.

 This rather derogatory term was coined in the UK in the late 1970s/early 1980s.
-It indicates a view of an audience of an event as merely numbers to be counted in order to assess the money they have paid for tickets.
-The earliest citation of it that I can find is from the Guardian Weekly, December 1982 (although I suspect it is somewhat earlier than that):
+It indicates a view of the audience for an event as merely numbers to be counted in order to assess the money they have paid for tickets.
+The earliest citation of the expression that I can find is from the Guardian Weekly, December 1982 (although I suspect it is somewhat earlier than that):

 "E.T. thus comes to a beleaguered industry like a gift from the gods.
 Not only does it get bums on seats but it encourages the kind of shared enjoyment that suggests the cinema still has something unique to offer."